Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 Share this article

 Setting up a data warehouse or a data lake has become easier with SaaS and purpose-built PaaS platforms.
-While a SaaS data warehousing platform like Snowflake is great for your business, following the recommended architecture, design, and modeling best practices is crucial.
-Failing to do so can result in a cost spiral.
+While a platform like Snowflake’s AI Data Cloud offers scale and simplicity, optimizing how you use it is key to avoiding runaway costs.

 Table of contents #

-5. How Atlan can help with Snowflake cost optimization
+4. How can Atlan help with Snowflake cost optimization?

 A small company on Reddit expressed frustration: “… how can Snowflake be comparable to our main AWS bill?”
 This is not uncommon.